MirceaKitsune/python_raytracer/README.md

 ## Camera settings

 The Window class in init.py is responsible for creating the window and its associated raytracer.
-When created it takes a voxels database containing registered materials which also holds voxel positions, as well as a list of settings describing how the engine should behave.
+When created it takes an array of objects that will be drawn, as well as a list of settings describing how the engine should behave.
 Settings include:

   - width: Number of horizontal pixels, higher values allow more detail but greatly affect performance.
   - height: Number of vertical pixels.